10 Smart and Easy Ways to Decorate With Corrugated Metal

 Known for its wavy or ridged texture, corrugated metal has a long history as a construction material.
 This sheet metal lasts a long time—in the ballpark of 40 to 70 years.
 It remains corrosion-resistant for years, and it lasts even longer when it’s not exposed to the elements.
 Other perks of this versatile and visually appealing material include eco-friendliness (many types are recyclable), low maintenance, and durability.
 Given corrugated metal’s many attractive qualities, DIYers have been using the material for a variety of home projects.
 Here are some of our favorites.

 Looking to add an industrial vibe?
 It doesn’t get much easier.
 Simply measure the surface area and cut the sheet to size (or have it cut for you).
-From there, it’s a matter of securing wood strips to the wall, upon which the metal is installed.
-For a detailed step-by-step tutorial, visit Interiors by Kenz.
+From there, it’s a matter of securing wood strips to the wall and mounting the metal to this support frame.
+For a detailed step-by-step tutorial, visit Western States Metal Roofing.

 If you’re hesitant to blanket a full wall in corrugated metal, why not compromise with a headboard?
 You’ll need the proper cutting tools and a design template to replicate the one pictured.
 For a less demanding approach to getting the look, pay to have the sheet cut for you, then simply secure the piece to the wall.